mirror/dd-wrt/src/router/python/Doc/library/queue.rst

 The :mod:`queue` module implements multi-producer, multi-consumer queues.
 It is especially useful in threaded programming when information must be exchanged safely between multiple threads.
 The :class:`Queue` class in this module implements all the required locking semantics.
-It depends on the availability of thread support in Python; see the :mod:`threading` module.

 The module implements three types of queue, which differ only in the order in which the entries are retrieved.
 In a :abbr:`FIFO (first-in, first-out)`